Dastano/DevTracker/README.md

     1. Replace <Token here> with your Discord Bot Token without <> in bot.py
     2. Modify rolesToWatch to your needs
     3. Set useRoleIds to either True or False, depending on your rolesToWatch Setup.
+    4. Change the Icon URL on Line 74

     For more Details, check examples.